Foreign Language Requirements

 This is a College, not a department, policy.
 Please take this into account as you plan your work at Cornell and elsewhere.
 For more information about the Arts & Sciences requirement, and the college policy on exemptions please visit the College site.

-Students who plan to continue in a previously studied language must take a language placement test to determine the correct level for enrollment.
+Students who plan to study a language at Cornell must take a language placement test to determine the correct level for enrollment.
 You cannot take this exam for credit in a language.

-To schedule a placement exam in Hebrew, contact Shalom Shoer at firstname.lastname@example.org.
+To schedule a placement exam in Hebrew, contact Shalom Shoer.